funnywayrush84/notes/README.md

 # 2023-12-14
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's often better to write clear, maintainable code first and optimize only when necessary, based on performance measurements.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.